Luke-SNAW/Luke-SNAW.github.io/vault/dev.functional-programming.primer-on-functional-architecture.md

 ## Logical versus physical architecture

 It’s important to note that this description of separate workflows triggered by events is a logical view, not a physical one.

+...

+In some cases, a logical workflow may also be physically split into separate parts.
+For instance, a workflow may start on the frontend and continue on the backend via a synchronous API call.

+...

 ## Frontend functional architecture